-In 1987 the International Tropical Timber Organization (ITTO) commissioned a survey of tropical forests in its member countries, specifically directed at the management of forests for timber production.
-The scope of that survey was later extended by the publication No Timber without Trees (Poore et al. 1989), which set it in the wider context of the management of tropical forests for all purposes.
-It concluded that an insignificant proportion of the world's tropical forests was managed sustainably, although some - but not all - of the conditions for sustainable management were present in a much larger area.
+In 1987 the International Tropical Timber Organization (ITTO) commissioned a survey of tropical forest management in its member countries, which was published in 1989 (Poore et al. 1989).
+It concluded that an insignificant proportion of the world's tropical forests was managed sustainably, although some-but not all-of the conditions for sustainable management were present in a much larger area.
+In 2006 ITTO published a second survey (ITTO 2006), which used 2005 as its nominal reporting year and found significant although far from sufficient improvement.